M-Files/VAF.Extensions.Community/Readme.md

 The following helper library is a community-driven set of functionality that extends the base M-Files Vault Application Framework.
 This library is open-source and not directly supported by M-Files.
 Contributions are accepted according to our [contribution guide](CONTRIBUTING.md).

+**NOTE THAT EXAMPLES IN THIS REPOSITORY SHOULD BE CORRECT FOR THE CURRENT BRANCH; IF YOU ARE IN THE MAIN (UNRELEASED) BRANCH THEN THE SAMPLES MAY NOT WORK ON THE CURRENT PUBLIC RELEASE - MAKE SURE THAT YOU SWITCH TO THE 'RELEASE' BRANCH!**

 ## Nuget package

 This library is available [via nuget](https://www.nuget.org/packages/MFiles.VAF.Extensions/).
 The simplest way to get started with this library is to add the `MFiles.VAF.Extensions` package to your existing [Vault Application Framework](https://developer.m-files.com/Frameworks/Vault-Application-Framework/) project.
 This library requires the use of the Vault Application Framework 2.1 or higher.